Contents

 Day 3 (Sun, Mar 17)

-We visited Henderson Road again on Sunday morning to see the wildflowers, took a casual stroll and some photos, then drove to Coyote Canyon for a hike.
-We first took a dirt road to the First Crossing loop Trailhead.
-The trail was very interesting, lined with many cacti and various wildflowers, and we even spotted 3 Black-tailed Jackrabbits.
-Initially, the trail was flat desert land, but it gradually led to the foot of the mountains, followed the base for a while, and then ascended.
-Frequently, it was hard to discern the trail, requiring us to adjust our path based on the GPS on our phones, especially careful of the cacti with thorns.
-The most challenging part was finding a way down into the canyon.
-Once in the canyon, it was easier to navigate, eventually leading us back to the desert flatlands.
+On Sunday morning, I went to Henderson Road again to see the wildflowers, casually walked around and took some photos, then drove to Coyote Canyon for a hike, first taking the dirt road to the First Crossing loop Trailhead.
+This trail was also very interesting, with many cacti along the way, various wildflowers, and I even saw three Black-tailed Jackrabbits.
+At first, we walked on flat ground in the desert, then gradually made our way to the foot of the mountain, walking along the base for a while before needing to climb up.
+It was often hard to tell where the trail was, so we had to adjust our route using the GPS on our phones, and there were also many prickly cacti to be careful of.
+The most challenging part was finding the route down into the canyon.
+Once we were in the canyon, it was easier to walk, and we eventually returned to the flat desert.

 Itinerary